 Green 15’s by Willard Loui:

 It was another beautiful morning, and being at Makapuu Point for our last bus run was a nice change of scenery.
 We had five team members today and missing from our group this morning was our fearless leader Lou.
 Lou is resting and healing after a rough vacation, and we all hope to see him back soon.
 Willard led our team out of Makapuu Point to Aloha Gas.
 Once we left Aloha Gas, Akiko led us to the marathon finish line.
 We had spent a total of 3:49 on the road, with an overall pace of 15:24 minutes per mile.
 Everyone did an awesome job on a hot day, and best of all, we all returned safely.
 Thanks again Nelson for having the ice cold Gatorade and snacks.
 Next week there will not be a formal Honolulu Marathon Clinic.
 Instead, we will meet at the tennis courts at Ala Moana Park on the circle drive side at 7:00am, for an early start.
 The agenda for the day will be the front end of the marathon.
 Drinking fountains are far and few along the route, so be sure to bring your water bottle.

 Golden 14’s by Dean Takashige:

-Keep up your homework runs and we will see you on Sunday.
+Keep up with your homework and we will see you at Ala Moana next Sunday.

 Da Comment Corner: